angel-fontalvo/Tensorflow-Custom-Object-Detection/README.md

 Personal project -- Learning how to generate custom object detector models using Tensorflow.
-For this exercise I used my dog, Harley, as the primary object to train the model on.
+For this exercise I used my dog, Harley, as the primary subject to train the model on.

 ## Tensorflow Training Process:
 1. [Clone the Tensorflow API](#clone-the-tensorflow-api)